barbazul/1kfa/mod_guide_gm.md

 The GM needs a sheet of paper to make notes and track information.

-At the top of the sheet write the headings "Journey Points" and "Challenge Points".
+At the top of the sheet write the headings "Journey Points" and "Shadow Points".
 Leave enough space to track the points under each of those headings.

 ![GM Worksheet](images/gm_worksheet.png){ width=7cm }

-When a player flips and *resolves a move* with a ✅︎, gain a *Challenge point*.
+When a player flips and *resolves a move* with a ✅︎, gain a *Shadow point*.
-When a move with the *IMMEDIATE* tag is resolved with a ✗, mark two *Challenge points*.
+When a move with the *IMMEDIATE* tag is resolved with a ✗, mark two *Shadow points*.

 See the Campaign Guide for rules on when to gain *Journey points*.